CALL NOW! 954-966-3909LAW OFFICES OF HERB M. MILGRIM, P.A.

 Many public places are afraid to question somebody with a dog for fear of a discrimination complaint and the bad press that usually follows.
 As a result we see many people in the stores, restaurants and shopping malls with dogs that we know cannot be service dogs.
 It has become so problematic with people bringing their animals to public places that the Florida Legislature recently amended Florida Law making it a crime to misrepresent that your dog is a Service Dog.
 Florida Statute Section 413.08(9) was amended July 1, 2015, to state that a person who misrepresents having a service animal commits a misdemeanor of the second degree.

 According to the Statute, a public accommodation may ask (1) if an animal is a service animal necessary for a disability and (2) what disability related tasks the animal is trained to perform for its owner.
 For individuals seeking accommodations in Florida Condominiums and Homeowner Associations, they may be asked much more if their disability is not readily apparent.
 If Condo Associations and HOA’s have reason to question a person’s disability or need for an assistance animal they have the right to request additional information before the Association can properly evaluate an accommodation request.
 Unfortunately, for many individuals, they are not aware of just how far the Associations can go with these inquiries and the Associations almost always go way beyond what is normally allowed.
+This is where an HOA Attorney can help keep the Associations in check.
 Also, it is important to note that you don’t automatically get an accommodation simply because you are disabled.
 You must seek out the accommodation from the Association and provide reliable documentation to establish that you have a disability and that the animal in question will provide some type of disability-related assistance or emotional support.
 Many people try to do this on their own without understanding the various complexities with the State and Federal Laws and wind up doing more harm than good.

 In light of the recent changes to Florida Law and the ever increasing problem with people misrepresenting their need for these assistance animals, Florida Condo Associations and HOA’s have been cracking on down and have made it much more difficult for people to obtain an accommodation to the Association’s Pet Restrictions or Pet Rules.
 Before you approach your Association with such a request you should seek out the advice of a Florida Lawyer that represents individuals and who has experience with the Fair Housing Act and the Laws regarding service Dogs and Emotional Support Animals.